microsoft/react-native-windows-samples/docs/rnw-dependencies.md

   - Individual Components
     - Development activities
       - Node.js development support (optional; included by the `Node.js development` workload; not needed if Node.js is installed in a different way)

-You will also need to ensure that certain settings are enabled:
-- Long path support
+- Ensure that long path support is enabled.
-- Developer mode enabled

 #### React Native Development Dependencies